Olalekan4545/Palmoria-Workforce-Compensation-and-Diversity-Insights/README.md

 ### 👨‍💻 About Me
-I am a Data Analyst specializing in Excel,Powerbi and SQL.
+I am a Data Analyst specializing in Excel, Powerbi and SQL.
 I love turning messy data into clean and actionable stories.

 🔗 [Linkdin_Profile](https://linkedin.com/in/afolakemi-olalekan-145174253)